fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 This means there are only 4 unique non-zero components of the anti-symmetric tensor, namely $F_{rt}, F_{\theta t}, F_{r\phi}, F_{r\theta}$, with the other 4 being their anti-symmetric counterparts.

-It is worth noting that with this potential, one must only consider the product of the particle and black hole charge $qQ$ in the equations of motion, since there are no terms that depend only on $q$ or $Q$.
+It is worth noting that with this potential, one must only consider the product of the particle and black hole charge $qQ$ in the equations of motion, since there are no terms that depend solely on $q$ or $Q$.
 There are therefore 2 classes of solution we can expect depending on the sign of $qQ$.
 Similarly in the metric, only terms with $Q^2$ appear and consequently the parity is also lost.
-We therefore restrict ourselves to $Q \geq 0$ and allowing $q$ to take both negative and positive values to study all solution classes.
+We therefore restrict ourselves to $Q \geq 0$ and allowing $q$ to take both negative and positive values without loss of generality.

 ## Keplerian angular velocity